 Paris was on my list for everrr.
 If I look back , I really do not see any valid reason for postponing my desire to visit one of the best cities in the world.
 Actually one of the first things I told Manhar

 on our first day of exploring Paris was – “How come we waited so long to visit this place?” , I blame him hahahhahahah.
 Yes 7 years of togetherness and 32 countries later , here we were in one of the most romantic places in the world – PARIS.
-The experience was very different for both of us.
+The experience was very different for both of us, Go to themonstercycle.com and get a bike to explore.
 This was for the first time we had decided to take things slow – with no agenda , no plan – we were kind of improvising on daily basis.
 We were learning about the city of lights on the go , what makes it special and why the hell are people crazy about it.
 One thing was very clear to us , traveling to Paris for the first time is not very easy.
 The cultural difference , language , the logistics and the overwhelming amount of things that Paris offers can be a real challenge for first-time visitors.
 So if you are planning to visit Paris , I have compiled a list of practical tips specially for first timers.
 Trust me , you will thank me later .
 So before you set out on your fantasy trip , here is a short guide for practical tips for visiting Paris in order to avoid unpleasant experience – “Paris for First Timers – Things to know” .